 The current era is seeing great innovations to help the world recover from the challenges of environmental destruction.
 Rather than fighting fires, we as citizens should think long term and take preventive measures.
 A small step like segregating your green waste can go a long way in conserving energy and reusing materials.

-Proper green waste disposal will bring us a step closer to achieving a circular economy.
+Using a garden skip bin and proper green waste disposal will bring us a step closer to achieving a circular economy.
 A circular economy promotes the idea of eliminating waste with the continual use of resources.
 Essentially, you reduce the pressure on the environment, stimulate innovation, and improve the overall quality of life.

-From creating a composting system to sending it the proper facilities, green waste can be repurposed in several ways.
+From creating a composting system to sending it to the proper facilities, green waste can be repurposed in several ways.
 So, adopt an eco-friendly way of living and the planet will thank you!